-In some localities, security costs may be funded by a supportive services contract or tenant employment program.
-As noted earlier, it is generally difficult to support a significant share of the security costs in the M&O budget, so other sources should be identified to supplement them.
+In some localities, a supportive services contract or tenant employment program may fund security costs.
+As noted earlier, it is generally difficult to support a significant share of the security costs in the operating budget, so other sources should be identified to supplement them.